Clinical grade human astrocytes (the nervous system supporting cells) for the treatment of ALS and other neurodegenerative diseases

 Kadimastem's innovative approach is to use fully differentiated astrocytes as a regenerative medicine therapy for ALS – AstroRx® to slow the progression of the disease and improve the patient's life quality and life expectancy.
 AstroRx® is administered directly into the patient’s spinal cord fluid by a standard intrathecal injection under local anesthesia.
 Pre-clinical studies in ALS animal models showed that AstroRx® is a safe treatment that provides systemic support to damaged motor neurons, increasing the life expectancy and motor functions.

-The company is conducting a phase 1/2a clinical trial in ALS patients
+The Company conducted a phase 1/2a clinical trial on ALS patients

-The trial is being conducted at Hadassah Ein Kerem Hospital in Jerusalerna world leading center in the field of ALS
+The trial was conducted at Hadassah Ein Kerem Hospital in Jerusalem a world leading center in the field of ALS

-The company has completed treatment (cell transplantation of AstroRx®) in 5 patients of Cohort A.
+The Company has completed treatment (cell transplantation of AstroRx®) in 10 patients of Cohort A and B

-The company has received approval from the MOH of Israel to continue cell transplantation of five additional ALS patients recruited for Cohort B.
+The company has received approval from the MOH of Israel to commence our phase I/IIa clinical trial in ALS patients

-Results for the Cohort B are expected by the end of 2019.
+Results for the Cohort B are expected to be published by the first half of 2021

 The number of patients with diabetes was estimated to be over 366 million worldwide in 2011 and is projected to be more than 552 million in 2030.
 The American Diabetes Association (ADA) estimated the total annual costs of diabetes to be US$223.5 billion (in the US alone).
 The global cost is estimated to be US$465 billion annually and will grow to about US$510 billion by 2030.